vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-Since this query uses `type=any` the above query retrieves a lot more documents than `matchPhase.maxHits` so early termination is triggered, which will then cause the search core to match and rank tracks with the highest popularity.
+Since this query uses `type=any` the above query retrieves a lot more documents than the target `matchPhase.maxHits` so early termination is triggered, which will then cause the search core to match and rank tracks with the highest popularity.

 Early termination using match-phase limits is a powerful feature